duff-lab-team/AD-EV-characterisation/README.md

 It can be found in the `supplemental` folder in the following link:
 [https://drive.google.com/drive/folders/1WuZHpDzmFHFFVp1B6tU51ZQbQyBOY_jT?usp=sharing](https://drive.google.com/drive/folders/1WuZHpDzmFHFFVp1B6tU51ZQbQyBOY_jT?usp=sharing)

-### 2. Main Figures
+### 2. Main Figures and Figures Addressing Reviewer Comments

-Reproduction of main figures from the manuscript can be found in the `results` folder of the same Google Drive link.
+Reproduction of main figures from the manuscript and figures addressing reviewer comments can be found in the `results` folder of the same Google Drive link.
 Inside the folder are HTML files that can be opened in any web browser; they will have all information neccessary to view the figues and the code used to produce them.

 ### 3. Further Analysis